reetu95/SupportAI/README.md

 * Identified the issue through custom validation.
 * Used confidence thresholds to reduce unsafe automatic answers.
-* Marked support-domain fine-tuning as the next major improvement.
+* Marked support domain fine tuning as the next major improvement.

 ---